grafana/grafana/docs/sources/panels-visualizations/visualizations/flame-graph/index.md

 # Flame graph panel

 Flame graph panel is a visualization that allows you to visualize profiling data.
-It can represent the profile as a flame graph, table or both
+It can represent the profile as a flame graph, table, or both

 ![<Flame graph panel>](/media/docs/grafana/panels-visualizations/flamegraph/screenshot-flamegraph-10.1.png)